-Gordon-Conwell was founded in 1969 in Hamilton, MA, to be an interdenominational, evangelical seminary dedicated to equipping students for “all facets of gospel outreach.”
+Gordon-Conwell was founded in 1969 in South Hamilton, MA, to be an interdenominational, evangelical seminary dedicated to equipping students for “all facets of gospel outreach.”
 Our four campuses pursue this common vision through their own unique ethos and educational models.

 Hamilton, MA - Main Campus and Headquarters; Residential Learning Model

 The original Hamilton campus is now our main campus, educating a vibrant and diverse student body of approximately 940 students from 73 denominations and 42 foreign countries.
 Its master's and doctoral degrees are offered on a full-time, residential model and provide students with a classical theological education, the opportunity for deep spiritual formation and an emphasis on global engagement and practical training.

 The campus is located on 118 acres of rolling hills and winding lanes in Hamilton, MA, on Boston's historic North Shore.
 The North Shore offers a wide variety of activities and events that students can take advantage of year round, and historic downtown Boston is also just minutes away.

 Boston, MA, Campus: Center for Urban Ministerial Education

 The Boston campus of Gordon-Conwell, known as the Center for Urban Ministerial Education (CUME), was founded in 1976 to provide ministerial training for Hispanic/Latino, African American, Asian and other ethnic minority pastors and church leaders.
 Its academic programs are contextualized to the needs of the city by means of faculty, staff, tuition, location and class schedule.